-Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses police forces and policing from neighbourhood teams to serious crime and the fight against terrorism.
+Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses and reports on the efficiency and effectiveness of police forces and policing, from neighbourhood teams to serious crime and the fight against terrorism.

 HMIC aims to provide authoritative information to allow the public to compare the performance of their force against others, and to drive improvements in the service to the public.